OpenST/facilitator/Hadapsar-testnet.md

   npm install --save web3 ethereumjs-tx
   ```

-## Move the ERC20 tokens back to Goerli testnet hadapsar testnet 1405
+## Move the ERC20 tokens back to Goerli testnet from hadapsar testnet 1405

-1. To connect to the metachain:
+1. To connect to the hadapsar testnet(metachain):

   RPC endpoint: https://chain.mosaicdao.org/hadapsar

   WS endpoint: wss://chain.mosaicdao.org/hadapsar/wss
-1. Get the gas for the metachain(TODO: check if this is valid for the new chain or not)
+1. Get the gas for the hadapsar testnet(metachain)(TODO: check if this is valid for the new chain or not)
   ```sh
   curl -H "Content-Type: text/json" -d '{"beneficiary": "<beneficiaryAddress>@1405"}' https://faucet.mosaicdao.org
   ```